How do I protect my property against wildfire?

 Do defensible space regulations apply to my property?

-Defensible space is required by state law in high-risk fire zones and is enforced by local fire agencies, such as the Oakland Fire Department.
+Defensible space is required by state law in designated high-risk fire zones and is enforced by local fire agencies, such as the Oakland Fire Department.
 Property owners can face fines and a misdemeanor conviction if they fail to comply after repeated notifications.
 Local agencies can also create stricter regulations than state authorities.

 First, learn your property’s wildland fire risk on CalFire’s interactive fire risk map.
 It shows each address’ fire risk zone.